 What's the official currency in Cuba?

 You’ll need a credit card to cover transactions in most shops, as well as hotel extras and car-rental extras such as petrol.
+Some clients have reported difficulties using cards in Cuba so do not rely on them as your only source of funding.
 Be sure to check with your bank that your cards are accepted in Cuba (cards issued by US banks are not accepted, for example).

 What's the time difference between Cuba and UK?